 Although virtual forms of fiat for different countries existed prior to Bitcoin, the creation of Bitcoin led to other coins especially Ethereum as the second cryptocurrency or coin.
 This plus other Bitcoin forks were created (or are still being created) in an attempt to solve the challenges and shortcomings of Bitcoin.
 Altcoins is a name that refers to other coins and tokens created after Bitcoin since they are taken as alternatives to Bitcoin.

 Ethereum, as one among the first altcoin, added the ability to create what is now referred to as tokens.
-Although cryptocurrencies/coins and tokens are all regarded as cryptocurrencies, tokens refer to representations of particular assets or utility and are issued on top of another blockchain.
+Although cryptocurrencies/coins and tokens are all regarded as cryptocurrencies, tokens refer to representations of particular assets or utilities and are issued on top of another blockchain.

 80 percent of projects known as cryptocurrencies are tokens issued on three or four main blockchains.
 The main difference between tokens and altcoins is in their structure: while altcoins are separate currencies running on their own blockchain, tokens are created and issued on top of another blockchain and do not have their separate blockchain.
 For more information on the differences between coins and tokens, check this article.

 Bitcoin is known as the mother of all cryptocurrencies and the first decentralized digital currency invented by an unknown Satoshi Nakamoto in 2009, who posted a link to the creation paper to a cryptography mailing list on 31 October 2008.
-The decentralized electronic or digital form of currency does not have a central bank or single administrator and works on a peer-to-peer method without need for intermediaries.
+The decentralized electronic or digital form of currency does not have a central bank or single administrator and works on a peer-to-peer method without the need for intermediaries.

 Today, Bitcoin is used in peer-to-peer transactions, worldwide payments with low processing fees.
 Compared to other altcoins, it is the largest cryptocurrency by value and dominates transaction volume by over 52 percent currently.
 The coins, like in the case of many altcoins, are created in the process of mining and can be exchanged for fiat or other crypto and altcoins.
 Each Bitcoin can be subdivided into smaller units known as Satoshis up to eight decimal places and so the smallest fraction is 0.00000001 Bitcoin.